ShanaScogin/ShanaScogin/README.md

 - I'm a PhD Candidate writing a [dissertation](https://shanascogin.com/dissertation/) on the politics of post-earthquake reconstruction in Nepal.
 - I love making stats R packages!
 Email me if you want to collaborate on one together.
-- This spring, I'm learning natural language processing in Python and R and am working more with GIS spatial data in ArcGIS.
+- This summer, I'm TA-ing for a Data Visualization course at the [ICPSR summer program](https://www.icpsr.umich.edu/web/pages/sumprog/).
 I'm also working on a new function for our [Bayesian statistics post-estimation package](https://github.com/ShanaScogin/BayesPostEst).
 - My name is pronounced "Sha-nuh," and my pronouns are she/her.
-- I love meeting new people and hearing about other projects!
-Feel free to email me (sscogin@nd.edu) and introduce yourself!
+- I love meeting new people and hearing about other projects - Feel free to email me (sscogin@nd.edu) and introduce yourself!

 <!--